It’s a long road to partnership in the life sciences. To manage the process effectively, pharma companies need a life sciences CRM.

 Life Sciences CRM: Built-in best practice partnering processes

 Based on 15 years of experience working with life science companies, Inova created a pharma CRM for partnering.
-Our solution connects to industry leaders such as BIO, EBD, Thomson Reuters and Citeline.
+Our solution connects to industry leaders such as BIO, EBD, Clarivate Analytics and Citeline.
 Instead of spending time looking for and gathering information, it’s already in one secure place with no data entry.
 Inova’s life sciences CRM is ready out-of-the-box.
 It features best practice workflows and processes, including for due diligence, ensuring that opportunities are evaluated effectively.
 For example, review capabilities enable users to collaborate easily with colleagues and securely request their expertise.
 Robust reporting makes it a snap to compare opportunities, track your pipeline and portfolio, evaluate the strategic importance and value of alliances and more.
 Partnering in the life sciences is tough.
 Out of the thousands of opportunities out there, business developers must find the right ones.
 Inova’s life sciences CRM helps with just that, from scouting new opportunities at conferences to managing existing alliances.